davidmoten/cake-pattern/README.md

 So what is the cake pattern?
 -----------------------------

-I'm going to show you an example indicating how to convert three classes so that dependency injection can be used with the cake pattern.
+Lets convert the classes below to use dependency injection (DI) with the cake pattern:

-Consider these classes:

 ```
 trait Configuration {